ir-engine/project-manifest/README.md

 To do:

-- [ ] Add a manifest.json that can be fetched and installed,
+- [ ] Add a manifest.json that can be fetched and installed [See more](https://github.com/EtherealEngine/etherealengine/issues/5648)
 - [ ] Keep up to date when new projects are added with Github Actions